 At UT Southwestern, he troubleshoots and improves imaging protocols, and actively participates in educational endeavors, in addition to his regular clinical responsibilities.

-Dr. Peng focuses his research on inherited and acquired copper metabolism disorders in Wilson’s disease, Alzheimer’s disease, and traumatic brain injury, and investigates copper metabolism as a theranostic target for molecular imaging and cancer treatment.
+Dr. Peng focuses his research on inherited and acquired copper metabolism disorders in Wilson’s disease, Alzheimer’s disease, and traumatic brain injury, and investigates molecular imaging and targeted radionuclide cancer therapy with copper radionuclides.
 His research has been published in more than 50 peer-reviewed publications.
 He also invented and received a patent for intracellular trapping of radionuclides by enzyme-mediated reduction.

 - Medical School